SamGowland/Gowla-Macro-Boards/README.md

 10. Push down your switches into the top plate, soldering the pins connected to the PCB.

-11. Place your 3 x adhesive RGBs between the marked positions on the backside of the PCB, ensuring the match the correct direction (DI to DO) and solder between the pad and bridge.
+11. Place your 3 x adhesive RGBs between the marked positions on the backside of the PCB, ensuring they match the correct direction (DI to DO) and solder between the pad and bridge.
 As shown here below.

 <p align="center">
   <img src="/Images/under.JPG" height="150">